giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-azure/index.md

 ## How to delete cluster via Control Plane API

 In order to delete your cluster created via the Cluster API on the Control Plane, simply delete the `Cluster` CR corresponding to the given cluster.
-This will result in starting the process of cluster deletion and clean up of all cluster CRs on the Control Plane.
+This will result in starting the process of cluster deletion and clean up of all related CRs on the Control Plane.